 Reduce the Number of Tables in Dining Areas

 If you have space, the easiest way to ensure social distancing is to remove some tables in your dining room or patio area and rearrange the area to maintain six feet of separation between parties.
-Since many states are limiting the number of people who can gather together to 5-10 right now, keep that in mind when setting up your tables.

 View this post on Instagram